nodejs/node/doc/contributing/maintaining-web-assembly.md

 * Check if any additional files have been added and need to be added to the `sources` list in `deps/uvwasi/uvwasi.gyp`.

-In addition to the code from uvwasi, Node.js includes wrappers and APIs that allow WebAssembly to be run with WASI support from Node.js.
+In addition to the code from uvwasi, Node.js includes bindings and APIs that allow WebAssembly to be run with WASI support from Node.js.
 The documentation for this API is in
 [WebAssembly System Interface (WASI)](https://nodejs.org/api/wasi.html).